oughtinc/primer/chapters/verifiers/checking-reasoning-steps.md

 0.8373182599538002
 ```

-Note that (as we'd expect) this probability of the last step being correct is significantly higher than the probability the model assigned to the entire answer being correct.
+Note that (as we’d expect) this probability of the last step being correct is significantly higher than the probability the model assigned to the entire answer being correct.

 ## **Verifying all steps**